 In the shadow of Colorado’s majestic mountains and rugged frontiers is a long history of racial segregation and economic inequity.
-While our state ranks second in the nation for number of degree holders per capita, it ranks 46th for college-bound high school graduates.
-Colorado’s affluent students are three times more proficient than those growing up in low-income communities.
+While Colorado has the third highest percentage of adults with college degrees, our state ranks at the very bottom for high school graduates continuing to college.
+This extreme divide, known as the Colorado Paradox, begins early within our education system and disproportionately affects disadvantaged students.
+In fact, Colorado’s affluent students are three times more proficient than those growing up in low-income communities.

 As a result of this incredible momentum, by 2010, Colorado was poised to become an inspiring example of system-level change in the nation.
 Reformers at every level of the system recognized that dramatically expanding the pipeline of leaders was critical to accelerating the pace of change across the state of Colorado.

-In 2012 we serve both Denver and Colorado Springs metro areas with 340 corps members and nearly 800 alumni (27 principals/systems leaders) reaching 21,000 students in seven districts and 100 schools.
-They are supported by 36 staff members and 15 board members.
+In 2013, we serve both Denver and Colorado Springs metro areas with 265 corps members and over 900 alumni (35 principals/systems leaders) reaching 34,000 students.
+Our corps members are teaching in more than 80 placement schools in six districts statewide.
+Both corps members and alumni are supported by 31 staff members and 11 board members.